Hyperdimensional Probe: Decoding LLM Representations via Vector Symbolic Architectures: Experiments on input-completion tasks

 \subsection{Experimental setup}

-\paragraph{Data.} We test our trained neural VSA encoders $\mathcal{M}$ on the set of textual inputs formatted using the verbose template ($\mathcal{\bar{S}}$, \Cref{subsec:corpus}).
-Thus, we validate our methodology using inputs with syntactic structures that differ from those seen during the training stage.
-Therefore, we perform information decoding from the vector representation of a different token, shifting from the \texttt{colon} token of the training template (\Cref{eq:training_template}) to the token \texttt{to}.
-This aims to further mitigate confounding effects from probe's task performance in relation to information decoding.
+\paragraph{Data.} This work adopts several strategies to mitigate the confounding effects of learning regularities from the training stage (\Cref{subsec:encoder}).
+The first is to test the trained neural VSA encoders, $\mathcal{M}$, on textual inputs formatted with syntactic structures ($\mathcal{\bar{S}}$) that differ from those seen during the training stage ($\mathcal{S}$, with $\mathcal{\bar{S}} \neq \mathcal{S}$).
+Specifically, experiments are conducted using the verbose template described in \Cref{subsec:corpus}.
+Consequently, we perform information decoding from the vector space of different token representations, shifting from the colon token of the training examples (\Cref{eq:training_template}) to the token \texttt{to} in $\mathcal{\bar{S}}$.
+This strategy, which can be seen as a held-out test with respect to the distribution of LLM embeddings learned by the encoder, further mitigates confounding effects caused by probe-induced learning, which are more pronounced in conventional supervised probes.